Yes, Vision Does Affect A Child’s Learning Development!

 At Eye Centers of Florida, we provide access to a wide selection of high-quality children’s eyewear, ensuring that if your child needs glasses to succeed in school, they can still feel confident about themselves with stylish frames and lenses.

-From now through September 30, 2019 purchase your student’s frames and get high quality single-vision polycarbonate lenses with anti-reflective lens treatment for only $40.
-(A $239 value!)
+From August 1st through September 30th, 2020, purchase your student’s frames and get single-vision polycarbonate lenses with an anti-reflective lens treatment for only $40 (A $239 value!).